New Mexico

 Other challenges

 Many residents working for government labs or agencies who won’t be included in a statewide single-payer plan.
 Large Indian population, with unique legal issues there.
-(These are not obstacles to implementing SP, but they need to be taken into account.)
+(These are not obstacles to implementing SP, but they need to be taken into account.).
+New

 Advantages for SP in current context

-NM is well positioned for considering SP: much of the state is rural and there are many areas where it’s difficult to get either insurance or care, and we have a high proportion of residents on Medicaid.
+NM is well positioned for considering SP: much of the state is rural and there are many areas where it’s difficult to get either insurance or care, and we are the state with the highest proportion of residents on Medicaid.
 So health coverage is challenging here already; and single-payer should be able to help address those challenges.

 League of Women Voters-NM has several individuals who can lobby for some healthcare issues and are authorized to speak for the League.